horrorcode/keymaster/README.md

 Keymaster is actual the same thing, so why bother to do it one more time?
 Well i have been us Eric Lawrence SlickRun for Years now and i just love the concept, but SlickRun is dead, nothing new is added and i have a fairly amount of troubles with it, which came along with windows 8, so there you have it.
 I what to use Eric Lawrence concept and make that project open source.

 ### Authors and Contributors
-If you feel that you would like to contribute send me an email @renewsorensen so we can discuss what and how :-) or you can send a mail to the team targetprocess@egevej44.dk
+If you feel that you would like to contribute send me an email so we can discuss what and how :-) or you can send a mail to the team targetprocess@egevej44.dk

-You can @mention a GitHub username to generate a link to their profile.
-The resulting `<a>` element will link to the contributor's GitHub Profile.

 ### Support or Contact
 You can contact the team through targetprocess@egevej44.dk